 - We prefer to buy American-made filters when we can

 Overall Score: 8/10

 After reading through the current Frizzlife reviews and inspecting the guts of this system, we’re confident that it’s a reliable system and worth the money.

-Don’t expect it to be reverse osmosis or ionized water quality, but do expect it to be better than what you get with a Brita water pitcher filter.
-Considering the long filter life, Frizzlife requires less upkeep and gives you around-the-clock filtered water on tap.
+Don’t expect it to be reverse osmosis quality, but do expect it to be better than what you get with a Brita water pitcher filter.
+Considering the long filter life, Frizzlife requires less upkeep and gives you round-the-clock filtered water on tap.
 What’s not to love about that?